thisMatter.comMoneyInsurance

 Insurance companies have devised various methods for more accurately rating the risk profile of certain classes of people.
 Thus, factors used to determine premiums for automobile insurance include the number of points on a driver's record and the number of accidents caused by the driver in the past.

 Another controversial factor for underwriting is the use of insurance scores, which are based on credit scores, because there is a large correlation between people with low scores and the number of claims that they file.
-This, too, is limited by state law in some respects.
+This, too, is limited by law in some states.

 Many of the factors that are indicative of someone's risk are determined from the information provided by the applicant in the insurance application.
 Since many high risk people know that providing truthful information will increase their premiums, they provide false information to get a lower premium.
 If the insurance company provides the coverage for a lower premium, then the company, because of adverse selection, will incur more losses than it expected.
 Adverse selection results from the tendency of some people with high risk profiles to provide false information to get standard premiums.

 To prevent adverse selection, insurance companies verify the information, especially if a claim is filed.
 If material information known to the insured at the time of the application was false, then the insurance company does not have to pay the claim.
-Various clauses in its contracts also provide specific conditions under which a claim will not be paid, such as the presence of pre-existing conditions.
+Various clauses in its contracts also provide specific conditions under which a claim will not be paid, such as the presence of pre-existing conditions for a health insurance applicant.
 For instance, if the claimant files a claim for a health condition that the claimant would have known about when he applied for the insurance, then the company will not have to pay the claim.
+(Update: Obamacare has made it illegal to base health insurance premiums on pre-existing conditions.)
 Similarly, an insurance company will not pay if a claimant commits suicide shortly after buying life insurance.